-Monitoring Go Redis Performance and Errors
+Monitoring Golang Redis Performance and Errors

 This document explains how to monitor Go Redis client performace using OpenTelemetry.
-To monitor Redis server performance and metrics, see OpenTelemetry Redis Monitoring.

 What is OpenTelemetry?